-Our principal sources of liquidity have been our income from operations and borrowings under our credit facilities.
+Our principal sources of liquidity have been our income from operations, cash provided by operating activities and borrowings under our credit facilities.

-Over the last several years, our principal uses of cash have been for working capital and capital expenditures to support our growth, as well as dividend payments and share repurchases.
+Over the last several years, our principal uses of cash have been for working capital and capital expenditures to support our growth, as well as dividend payments.
 Our working capital consists primarily of trade receivables and inventory, offset by accounts payable and accrued expenses.
-Our working capital fluctuates throughout the year as a result of our seasonal business cycle and business expansion and is generally lowest in the months of January through March of each year and highest during the months of May through October of each year.
+Our working capital fluctuates throughout the year as a result of our seasonal business cycle and business expansion, and is generally lowest in the months of January through March of each year and highest during the months of May through October of each year.
 We historically utilize our revolving credit facility to fund our seasonal working capital requirements.
 As a result, balances on our revolving credit facility could fluctuate significantly throughout the year.
-Our working capital increased to \$244.8 million at December 31, 2022, compared to \$235.1 million at the end of the prior year.
+Our working capital decreased to \$186.6 million at December 31, 2023, compared to \$244.8 million at the end of the prior year primarily due to a decrease in inventory and accounts receivable offset by a decrease in accounts payable.

 Our capital expenditures relate primarily to projects relating to our corporate offices, property, merchandising fixtures, molds and equipment associated with our manufacturing and distribution operations and for information technology.
-Capital expenditures were \$7.3 million for 2022 and \$25.8 million in 2021.
-Capital expenditures for 2023 are anticipated to be approximately \$7.1 million.
+Capital expenditures were \$4.3 million for 2023 and \$7.3 million in 2022.
+Capital expenditures for 2024 are anticipated to be approximately \$5.5 million.

 We lease certain machinery, equipment, and manufacturing facilities under operating leases that generally provide for renewal options.
-Future minimum lease payments under non-cancelable operating leases are outlined in further detail in Note 10 of our Consolidated Financial Statements
+Future minimum lease payments under non-cancelable operating leases are outlined in further detail in Note 11 of our Consolidated Financial Statements.

 We believe that our credit facilities coupled with cash generated from operations will provide sufficient liquidity to fund our operations for at least the next twelve months.
 Our continued liquidity, however, is contingent upon future operating performance, cash flows and our ability to meet financial covenants under our credit facility.
-For more information regarding our credit facilities please se e No te 9.
-Refer to Note 3 of our Consolidated Financial Statements for additional information regarding our recent Acquisition.
+For more information regarding our credit facilities please se e No te 10.